matthewd0yle2/matthewd0yle2/README.md

-[^1]:⚡ Username *matthewd0yle* is inaccessible due to the experiation of my University of Bristol email address
+[^1]:⚡ Username *matthewd0yle* is inaccessible due to the expiration of my University of Bristol email address